Snow Plowing / Emergency Routes

 - Brake slowly.
 Allow room between yourself and the next vehicle.

-- In reduced visibility, watch for pedestrians.
+- In reduced visibility, watch for pedestrians and other vehicles.

 - Be patient.
-Plan in extra travel time.
+Plan extra travel time.

 - Use snow tires or chains when necessary.

 - Clear your sidewalk so foot traffic can continue throughout our community, including kids going to the bus and mail delivery.
+Sidewalk and driveway openings are the responsibility of the property owner.

 - Maintain access to your own utility equipment, such as water meters/curb stops.
 It is also important for homeowners to keep their own gas meters clear.
 According to Black Hills Energy, snow-covered meters may operate incorrectly, potentially causing gas flow or carbon monoxide issues.
 More information is available at www.blackhillsenergy.com/safety